 A Leucadia neighborhood staple, no local's Encinitas travel guide would be complete without mentioning "Especial".
 My husband and I even went here on our first date ten years ago.
 Located just south of Leucadia Boulevard on Coast 101 Highway, this Mexican food restaurant serves up classics, cold beer, and amazing soups.
 Very reasonably priced and casual.
 Great for families.

 Super fresh sushi rolls based on local Leucadia surf spots, cold Sake and draft beer.
 If you don't order the garlic Edamame you're missing out.
 This spot is tiny, but since COVID, they've been taking reservations.
+They've also greatly expanded their outdoor dining with some quirky alleyway seating that actually reminds me of NYC.

 Casual vegan restaurant in downtown Encinitas open for lunch and dinner and offering pizzas, burgers and bowls.
 Kids eat free!
 Just ask.
 Has a truly crunchy feeling with kind people and a beautiful living plant wall.
-One of my favorite places to relax.

 Leucadia locals' favorite lunch spot - you'll find me here at least once a week seeking vegan soup or fresh veggie tacos.
 Fresh fish and meat options also available.
 This Wes Anderson-themed restaurant is a must-see on your Encinitas vacation.